Decentralized Online Regularized Learning Over Random Time-Varying Graphs

 To overcome the difficulties mentioned above, we develop the nonnegative supermartingale inequality of the estimation error, and further establish the \emph{sample path spatio-temporal persistence of excitation} condition by combining information of the regression matrices, graphs and algorithm gains, under which sufficient conditions for the convergence of the algorithm are obtained.
 We prove that if the algorithm gains and the sequences of regression matrices and Laplacian matrices of the graphs jointly satisfy the \emph{sample path spatio-temporal persistence of excitation} condition, then the estimations of all nodes converge to the unknown true parameter vector almost surely.
 Furthermore, we give an intuitive sufficient condition of the \emph{sample path spatio-temporal persistence of excitation} condition, i.e., the graphs are \emph{conditionally balanced} and \emph{uniformly conditionally jointly connected}, and the regression models of all nodes are \emph{uniformly conditionally spatio-temporally jointly observable}, which drives the algorithm to converge in mean square and almost surely by the proper choice of the algorithm gains.
-Especially, for the case with Markovian switching graphs and regression matrices, we prove that the \emph{sample path spatio-temporal persistence of excitation} condition holds if the stationary graph is balanced with a spanning tree and regression model is \emph{spatio-temporally jointly observable}, implying that neither \emph{local observability} of each node nor \emph{instantaneous global observability} of all the regression models is necessary.